Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 # UX
 ## Project Goals

-The final goal is to sell baby clothing online.
+The final goal is to sell baby clothing online, but with the option to add toys, for example, in the future or other categories if wanted.
 ----
 ## User Stories
 Anonymous Visitor Goals